Data Management

 Creating a new table from scratch

-The Data Manager button is a series of stacked discs on the bottom of the left-sidebar.
-Clicking it opens the Data Manager.
-Create a new table by clicking the New Table button.
+The Data Modeler button is a series of stacked discs on the footer.
+Clicking it opens the Data Modeler.

 Once you have the Table Setup dialog open.
-You can fill in your table name, chose where it is going to be stored, and add keys.
+You can fill in your table name and add keys.

 Using CSV files to bootstrap a database

-A good way to bootstrap a table from existing data is to export that data using the CSV format and dragging and dropping it into Appli.
+A good way to bootstrap a table from existing data is to export that data using the CSV format and dragging and dropping it into the playground (be aware, you can’t drag and drop a CSV file into the Data Modeler, you need to do it in the playground).

 Appli will process the CSV file and open the Table Setup dialog pre-filled with the data from that file.